 People with poorly controlled diabetes may develop diabetic neuropathy pain.

-People who have peripheral vascular disease also may have pain in their extremities and may develop claudication (leg pain that occurs with walking).
+People who have the peripheral vascular disease also may have pain in their extremities and may develop claudication (leg pain that occurs with walking).